tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:InformationElement](https://rs.tdwg.org/bdqffdq/terms/InformationElement)
 - Preferred Label: Information Element
-- Definition: A portion of data with which a Data Quality Need is concerned.
+- Definition: A portion of data with which a DataQualityNeed is concerned.
 - SubClass Of: FundamentalConcept
-- Comments: An information element identifies a portion of data to which a test pertains.
-The information element in bdqffdq can be represented as a single or composite element that consists of one or more terms from a controlled vocabulary (fields actedUpon or consulted by an assertion test) that identifies concepts in data relevant to a UseCase.
+- Comments: An InformationElement identifies a portion of data to which a test pertains.
+The InformationElement in bdqffdq can be represented as a single or composite element that consists of one or more terms from a controlled vocabulary (fields ActedUpon or Consulted by an Assertion test) that identifies concepts in data relevant to a UseCase.
 An abstraction or a concrete term that represents relevant content (e.g., coordinates; dwc.decimalLatitude, dwc:decimalLongitude).
 - View in: [term-list](../list/bdqffdq/index.md#InformationElement)

 ********************